 Experience is everything and here at

-Over 50+ Tai-Chi class is a new system of teaching Tai Chi and Chi Gong that is designed to help maximise the health benefit of Tai-Chi.
-Many scientific reports and evidence have found that Tai-Chi can help physical and mental stress.
+Our over 50+ Tai Chi classes use a system of teaching Tai Chi and Chi Gong that is designed to help maximise the health benefit of Tai Chi.
+Many scientific reports and evidence have found that Tai Chi can help physical and mental stress.

 These classes are very popular and occasionally have a waiting list.

-This Tai-Chi class and Chi Gong are more challenging than any other Tai Chi classes.
-I incorporate poses that are designed to give you an in-depth understanding of the form.
+Our Advanced Tai Chi and Chi Gong classes incorporate poses that are designed to give you an in-depth understanding of the form.